matwilso/matwilso.github.io/_drafts/sim2real.md

 - step() is an interaction of a group of those properties
 	- nearby objects pairwise interact to compute the update of those properties

+## How we would learn it

+One nice idea would be to just clone a simulator.

+If you could achieve similar results

+This could help work out the architecture and everything.
+Then we could go far beyond that.

 ## Learning It

 Collect data.
 Train models.